DCI/scaladci/README.md

 }
 ```

-We want that source code to map as closely to our mental model as possible so that we can confidently and easily
+We want our source code to map as closely to our mental model as possible so that we can confidently and easily
 overview and reason about _how the objects will interact at runtime_!
 We want to expect no surprises at runtime.
 With DCI we have all runtime interactions right there!
 No need to look through endless convoluted abstractions, tiers, polymorphism etc to answer the reasonable question _where is it actually happening, goddammit?!_

 At compile time, our @context macro annotation transforms the abstract syntax tree (AST) of our code to enable our
 _runtime data objects_ to "have" those extra Role Methods.
 Well, I'm half lying to you; the
 objects won't "get new methods".
 Instead we call Role-name prefixed Role methods that are
-lifted into Context scope which accomplishes what we intended in our source code:
+lifted into Context scope which accomplishes what we intended in our source code.
+Our code gets transformed as though we had written this:

 ```Scala
 class MoneyTransfer(Source: Account, Destination: Account, amount: Int) {